vmanikes/URL-Shortner/README.md

 To generate unique URL's it is using the python's UUID module which gurantees that we don't get the same unique ID again for different URL

-I am using the REDIS to store data as a back end
+I am using the REDIS database to store data as a back end

 ### Future SCOPE